Sesame Tamari Pecan Snack Mix (Gluten Free & Vegan)

-This Sesame Tamari Pecan Snack Mix is a deliciously crunchy snack that’s bursting with sweet, savory, and umami flavors.
-It’s gluten-free and vegan!
+This Sesame Tamari Pecan Snack Mix is a deliciously crunchy gluten-free vegan snack bursting with sweet, savory, and umami flavors.
+You can eat it by the handful or use it as a topping for salads and soups.
 Thanks to American Pecans for sponsoring this post.

 Oh boy, I could sing the praises of this Sesame Tamari Pecan Snack Mix for a long while.
 And I’m about to, so get ready.